alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 If you are testing/developing RCTab, it may be sufficient to use the [Example Minimal Configuration](#example-minimal-configuration) below.

-**Note**, whilst it is possible to edit these configurations directly on Azure, if a future update is made to the RCTab infrastructure and you run `pulumi up` again, these config variables will be **overwritten** or **deleted** from Azure and reset to the value specified in the pulumi config.
+**Note**, whilst it is possible to edit these configurations directly on Azure, if a future update is made to the RCTab infrastructure, and you run `pulumi up` again, these config variables will be **overwritten** or **deleted** from Azure and reset to the value specified in the Pulumi config.

 ### Required Configuration Variables